 Round 1 applications will close on 28 February

 Round 2 applications will close on 1 August

 You will be advised of the outcome of your application.

 Assessment of your application will be based on the:

 - quality of the application

-- Supervisor and REPL (or equivalent) comments
+- Supervisor and Research Degree Coordinator (or equivalent) comments

 - work plan and the likelihood of the thesis being completed within the nominated timeframe (no more than six months).